economist-components/component-win-articlepage/README.md

 # component-win-articlepage
-Loads the correct article into a world-in articletemplate
+> Display an article with the world-in articletemplate